COVID-19 pandemic in Trinidad and Tobago: Prevention efforts

-Health Minister Terrance Deyalsingh, announced that Trinidad and Tobago had decided to implement restrictions on persons traveling from China.
+Health Minister Terrence Deyalsingh, announced that Trinidad and Tobago had decided to implement restrictions on persons traveling from China.
 Persons who are living or who have visited China, will be barred from entering Trinidad and Tobago unless they had already been out of China 14 days prior to attempting to travel to Trinidad & Tobago.
 Travellers whose flights originate from Italy, South Korea, Singapore, Japan, Iran, Germany, Spain, and France are also to be restricted.
 On 16 March, Prime Minister Keith Rowley announced that the country will close its borders to everyone except Trinidad and Tobago nationals and health workers for the next 14 days.
 Additionally, bars were to be closed and the school closures extended until 20 April.
 The closure will come into effect by midnight on 17 March.

 On 13 March, Rowley announced that schools and universities would be closed across the nation for one week due to the coronavirus fears.
 On 16 March, the closure was extended until 20 April.

 On 15 March, Police Commissioner of T&T Gary Griffith said he would be going into self-quarantine.

 Many Hindu associations cancelled Phagwa, Navratri, Ram Navami, and Hanuman Jayanti celebrations.
 Many other events were also cancelled or postponed.

 Restrictions were put in place with regards to prisons nationwide.
 BPTT closed their offices in their response to the coronavirus.
 Deyalsingh said there were 3,000 test kits in Trinidad as of 16 March and 1000 more would be coming.
 Labour Minister Jennifer Baptiste-Primus announced that pandemic leave would be made available to workers with children.
 On 21 March, National Security Minister Stuart Young announced the closure of all borders to everyone (including nationals & non nationals) effective midnight on Sunday 22 March.
 He said no international flights would be allowed to enter the country.

 However, cargo vessels bringing food and pharmaceuticals into the country would be allowed entry.

 On 6 April, Rowley extended the stay-at-home order to 30 April (later extended again to 10 May).
 He announced that until that date all restaurants would be closed, and several business such as supermarkets, bakeries, pharmacies and hardwares would have adjusted opening hours.
 He also said that people were to wear facemasks when in public, and that the government would work on distributing masks.

 On 31 August, citizens were required by law to wear masks once they were out in public.

 In May 2021, the twin island state was experiencing a third wave of COVID-19, and imposed a state of emergency with curfew from 9 p.m. to 5 a.m. with some exceptions to essential services including the energy sector, supermarkets, and pharmacies.